Terror of the Autons: Production

-Cast notes

-Harry Towb, who plays McDermott, had previously appeared in The Seeds of Death (1969).
+Casting

 Michael Wisher, the young Rex Farrel, had also done uncredited voice work on Seeds, and had previously appeared in The Ambassadors of Death (as the TV News anchorman) and, later, Carnival of Monsters (as the machiavellian politician Kalik).
 He went on to do various Dalek voices (in Planet of the Daleks and Death to the Daleks), and became well known as the first actor to play the evil genius Davros in Genesis of the Daleks.
 His final appearance was as a member of the crew of the Morestran Probe in Planet of Evil.

+Harry Towb, who plays McDermott, had previously appeared in The Seeds of Death (1969).
 Roy Stewart previously appeared as Toberman in The Tomb of the Cybermen (1967).
 Andrew Staines who plays Goodge was a sergeant in The Enemy of the World (1968).
 Christopher Burgess who plays Professor Philips was also in The Enemy of the World (1968) playing the role of Swann.

+Although credited on-screen, Bill McGuirk does not actually appear; his entire contribution was edited out prior to transmission.
+He had previously appeared in The Enemy of the World (1968).